krishnakrsingh/krishna_kr_singh_cybersecurity_mindora/README.md

-# TaskMaster - Student Productivity Suite
+# Mindora- Student Productivity Suite

 A Progressive Web Application built by students for students, helping manage academic life with AI assistance.